incompletude/portfolio/README.md

 ## Backlog

-- Meta tags
-- Share images
+- Share image
+- About this site section
+- Dark mode
 - Translation
-- Dark mode
-- About this site section